Search RHCG Website

 Blood

-This test will confirm the presence or absence of the Y chromosome identified by QF-PCR and provide further information on chromosomal rearrangements
+This test will confirm the presence or absence of the Y chromosome identified by QF-PCR and provide further information on chromosomal variations

 Important: